Rosalía discography

-The discography of Spanish singer Rosalía consists of four studio albums, two extended plays, thirty-six singles (including seven as a featured artist) and four promotional singles.
+The discography of Spanish singer Rosalía consists of four studio albums, two extended plays, 39 singles (including seven as a featured artist) and four promotional singles.

 The singer released her debut album Los Ángeles in 2017.
 Its follow-up El Mal Querer (2018) gave Rosalía international recognition and spawned four singles.
 It debuted at number one in Spain and is certified triple platinum in the country.
 During the following years, Rosalía released the commercially successful hits "Con Altura" with J Balvin and el Guincho, "Yo x Ti, Tú x Mí" with Ozuna and "TKN" with Travis Scott.
 All of them preceded her third studio album Motomami (2022), which experienced critical and commercial success upon its release and spawned three singles.
-Her fourth studio album Lux (2025) was released on 7 November 2025.
+Her fourth studio album Lux (2025) broke the Spotify record for most streams in one day by a female Spanish-language artist, with 42.1 million.
+It also debuted atop the PROMUSICAE chart in Spain and within the top 5 of major market charts, including UK Albums Chart and US Billboard 200.